laravel/docs/eloquent.md

 #### Mass Assignment & JSON Columns

-When assigning JSON columns, each column mass-assignable key must be specified in your model's `$fillable` array.
+When assigning JSON columns, each column's mass-assignable key must be specified in your model's `$fillable` array.
 For security, Laravel does not support updating nested JSON attributes when using the `guarded` property:

     /**
      * The attributes that are mass assignable.